-HUSE 482 • Internship in Addictions Counseling III 1-3 Credits.
+HUSE 482 • Internship in Addictions Counseling III 1-3 Credits

 Direct practice experience in which the student applies previously acquired knowledge and skills in a structured professional setting focused on the 12 core functions of a licensed alcohol and drug counselor as defined in Minnesota Statute section 148F.01, subdivision 10.
 Students will accrue remaining hours of the Minnesota state Board of Behavioral Health and Therapy requirement of 880 clock hours of practical experience that were not completed in HUSE 491.

 Prerequisites: HUSE 435, HUSE 445, HUSE 450, HUSE 455, HUSE 460, HUSE 481, HUSE 485H, HUSE 491 Grade exceptions: Graded on an S/U basis.

-HUSE 485H • Professional Practice Issues and Ethics 3 Credits.
+HUSE 485H • Professional Practice Issues and Ethics 3 Credits

-An examination of legal and ethical situations arising in the practice of helping professions.
-Issues of professional practice and development are also discussed, and students are expected to identify goals and strategies for continuing professional, personal, and spiritual growth.
-Aspects of the 12 core functions of an LADC as defined in MN Statute section 148F.01, subdivision 10.
+An examination of legal and ethical situations arising in the practice of helping professions, including alignment with the 12 core functions for addictions counseling.
+Evaluation of legal and ethical issues in professional practice and decision making.
+Development of goals and strategies for continuing professional, personal, and spiritual growth.